-I won’t get into detail here, but the reasons for doing this are important and are covered in detail in the Concealed Carry Masters DVD Course.
+I won’t get into detail here, but the reasons for doing this are important and are covered in detail in both 21 Day Alpha Shooter and the Concealed Carry Masters DVD Course.
 Cocking your support hand down until it stops is like using a jig in carpentry…it makes it MUCH easier to quickly and precisely repeat the exact same performance multiple times in a row.

 When you put your support hand onto your firing hand, the main thing that you’re concerned about is pressure on your shooting hand, towards the body.
 You don’t need to squeeze the support hand around the shooting hand to keep someone from twisting it out of your hands…you just want to pull straight back to manage recoil.

 I hold my support hand still, without squeezing or moving, and pull back with my support side shoulder to apply pressure to my shooting hand and the grip of the pistol as I’m pushing forward with my shooting hand.